ikigai-github/CIPs/CIP-0102/README.md

 ### 500 Royalty Datum Standard

-The following defines the `500` Royalty NFT standard with the registered `asset_name_label` prefix value
+The following defines the `500` Royalty NFT standard with the registered `asset_name_label` prefix value, and optionally, an numeric postfix.
+This postfix is included to allow for multiple Royalty NFTs, specifying multiple royalty policies.

 | asset_name_label            | class        | description                                                          |
 | --------------------------- | ------------ | -------------------------------------------------------------------- |